Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 Hurricanes vs. Panthers Betting Trends

-- Florida and its opponent have combined to score over 6 goals in 69 of 94 games this season.
+- Florida has played 69 games this season that ended with over 6 goals.

-- The Hurricanes have won 62.5% of their games when favored on the moneyline this season (15-9).
+- The Hurricanes have won 62.5% of their games when they've been a moneyline favorite this season (15-9).

-- This season the Panthers have nine wins in the 13 games in which they've been an underdog.

 - In games it has played with moneyline odds of -145 or shorter, Carolina is 14-8 (winning 63.6% of the time).

-- Florida has a record of 9-3 in games when sportsbooks list the team at +120 or longer on the moneyline.
+- Florida is 9-3 when it is the underdog by +120 or longer on the moneyline.

 Hurricanes Player Props